What work does the pricing information below relate to?

 - There are no claims against the Estate and no disputes between beneficiaries on the division of the assets.
 If disputes arise this is likely to lead to an increase in the costs and separate advice may be necessary for the Executors

 - There are no more than 2 pecuniary legacies in the Will, no more than 3 residuary beneficiaries and the whereabouts of all beneficiaries are known

 - The beneficiaries all have UK bank accounts and are individuals or Charities registered in the UK

 Fees are structured on an hourly rate basis.
-As at 1 November 2019 the range of hourly rates in the Probate, Tax & Trusts team is between £115 and £295 plus VAT.
+The range of hourly rates in our Wills.
+Probate, Tax & Trusts team is between £115 and £295 plus VAT.

 We anticipate our costs estimate for the full administration of an Estate as described above will be between £3,500 and £6,000 plus VAT and commonly incurred expenses, such as those indicated below:-